neuralbertatech/natHACKS_2023_Python_Boiler/README.md

 <img src="https://neuralberta.tech/images/event/natHACKs/nathanGlow.png" height="250">

-# NATHacks 2022 - Python Boiler
+# natHACKS 2023 - Python Boiler

 This is a collection of tools created to help jumpstart users on working with BCI hardware.